 Placing a loved one in a nursing home could be one of the most difficult decisions a family member has to make.
-It might be painful to take them out of their home and place them in the care of strangers, but one may do so if they believe a nursing home is better qualified to provide 24-hour care for their loved ones’ specific needs.
-While these facilities often advertise their dedication to giving care and attention your loved ones deserve, nursing home employees may take advantage of seniors’ inability to care for themselves.
+It might be painful to take your loved one out of their home and place them in the care of strangers, but one may do so if they believe a nursing home is better qualified to provide 24-hour care for their loved one’s specific needs.
+While these facilities often advertise their dedication to giving the care and attention your loved one deserves, nursing home employees may take advantage of seniors’ inability to care for themselves.

-If you suspect or know that a loved one is being abused in a nursing home, a Lafayette nursing home abuse lawyer may be able to help you put a stop to it and punish responsible individuals.
-A compassionate personal injury lawyer could help you recover compensation for any injuries and losses suffered as a result of this treatment.
+If you suspect or know that a loved one is being abused in a nursing home, a Lafayette nursing home abuse lawyer may be able to help you put a stop to it and hold responsible individuals accountable.
+A personal injury lawyer from Laborde Earles Injury Lawyers may help you recover compensation for any injuries and losses suffered due to mistreatment.

 Types of Abuse to Consider

-The most obvious type of abuse is physical, which may include situations where the nursing home staff intentionally harms the resident by hitting, restraining, sexually violating, and force-feeding the resident.
+Physical abuse may include situations where the nursing home staff intentionally harms the resident by hitting, restraining, sexually violating, or force-feeding the resident.

-Neglect might occur if the nursing home staff fails to properly care for their residents, including failing to feed, provide sanitary conditions within the nursing home, and provide required medical care or medications to residents.
+Neglect might occur if the nursing home staff fails to care for their residents properly, including failing to:

-Financial abuse could occur if nursing home employees have access to residents’ checkbooks and other financial and personal information This provides staff members with an opportunity to forge signatures, write phony checks, or encourage the nursing home resident to change their will or engage in ill-advised financial transactions.
+Financial abuse may occur if nursing home employees have access to residents’ checkbooks or other financial information.
+This provides staff members with an opportunity to forge signatures, write phony checks, or encourage the nursing home resident to change the victim’s will or engage in other ill-advised financial transactions.

 Many residents may also suffer from emotional abuse.
-This form of abuse may occur when members of a nursing home’s staff verbally insult, humiliate, or threaten the nursing home resident.
+This form of abuse may occur when members of a nursing home staff insult, humiliate, or threaten the nursing home resident.
 Isolating the resident is also considered emotional or psychological abuse.

 Common Symptoms of Nursing Home Abuse

-It is important that family members who have entrusted their loved ones to the care of a nursing home remain vigilant in order to detect the symptoms of potential abuse.
+Family members who have entrusted their loved ones to the care of a nursing home must remain vigilant to detect the symptoms of potential abuse.
 These symptoms may include:

-- Evidence of physical abuse or neglect, such as bruising, scars, bed sores, etc.
+- Evidence of physical abuse or neglect, such as bruising, scars, and bed sores

-- Change in your senior’s behavior including being withdrawn and not communicating
+- Changes in your senior’s behavior, including being withdrawn and not communicating

 - Unusual financial activity that does not match the nursing home resident’s typical spending patterns